-Regional Banking reported a net loss of \$6.9 million in the 2008 fourth quarter, compared with net income of \$102.4 million in the 2008 third quarter.
+Retail and Business Banking reported net income of \$37.4 million in the 2008 fourth quarter, compared with net income of \$72.0 million in the 2008 third quarter.

-The most notable factors contributing to the \$109.3 million decline in net income were a \$148.4 million increase to the provision for credit losses reflecting a \$37.6 million increase in NCOs and a \$281.0 million increase in NALs from prior quarter levels.
-The increase in NCOs was entirely a result of the commercial loan portfolio as consumer NCOs declined slightly.
-The increase in NALs was primarily driven also by commercial NALs, which increased \$273 million.
+The most notable factor contributing to the \$34.5 million decline in net income was a \$37.0 million increase to the provision for credit losses reflecting a \$26.1 million increase in the credit quality and growth provision, and a \$10.8 million increase in NCOs.
+NALs also increased to \$302 million from \$248 million, and represented 1.83% of total average loans and leases.
 The increase in both NCOs and NALs reflected the overall economic weakness across our regions.
-The increase in the CRE segment of our commercial loan portfolio was primarily centered in the single family home builder segment.

-Fully taxable equivalent net interest income increased \$18.1 million, or 5%, from the prior quarter reflecting a \$0.5 billion, or 2%, increase in total average earning assets and a 14 basis point improvement in the net interest margin to 4.55% from 4.41%.
-The improvement in the net interest margin is largely a result of decreases in our funding costs for nonearning assets, as well as widening spreads on our loan portfolios as interest rates declined during the 2008 fourth quarter combined with continued disciplined pricing on new loan originations.
+Fully taxable equivalent net interest income increased \$12.6 million, or 5%, reflecting a 10 basis point improvement in the net interest margin to 3.71% from 3.61%.
+The improvement in net interest margin is largely a result of decreases in our funding costs and widening spreads on our loan portfolios due to continued disciplined pricing on new loan originations.